edsu/diss/chapters/06-appraisal-talk.md

 for discourse analysis; these are mentioned in the context of the findings they helped illuminate.^62

-## Findings
+## V.B.
+Findings

-The findings draw from interviews with three subjects, who I refer to pseudon- ymously as Jim, Jack, and Carly.
+The findings draw from interviews with three subjects, who I refer to using the pseudonyms Jim, Jack, and Carly.
 These excerpts, from the 30 hours of interviews coded for analysis, have been selected specifically because of the way these informants talked about their appraisal work and the manner in which they involved other people in their decision-making processes.
 Gee’s seven building